 For each You must meet the following emission limitation, except during periods of startup During periods of startup you must stationary RICE more; or Minimize the engine's time spent at idle and minimize the engine's startup time at startup to b.
-Limit concentration of formaldehyde in the stationary RICE exhaust to 14 ppmvd or a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
+Limit concentration of formaldehyde in the stationary RICE exhaust to 14 ppmvd or less at 15 percent O 2 a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
 1